 Om Burger

 What: From the team behind Burger Theory comes Om Burger - a vegan joint that applies Burger Theory’s innovative approach to plant-based fast food.
 That might sound a bit cliche, but Om’s burgers and loaded fries have been a big hit in Bristol since it first landed in Stokes Croft.
-Our order?
-Try the Mac 11 with burger sauce, chipotle mayo and crispy onions and back it up with an order of K-Pop fries.
+Om Burger is currently only available for delivery, but we would recommend the Mac 11 with burger sauce, chipotle mayo and crispy onions and the kimchi loaded fries.

 Koocha Mezze Bar

 What: A long time fan favourite on Cheltenham Road near Montpelier, Koocha’s vegan mezze dishes are beloved by Bristol’s knowledgeable vegan community.
-Koocha was one of the city’s first exclusively vegan restaurants, and it remains one of the most popular in Bristol.
+Koocha was the city’s first exclusively vegan restaurant, and it remains one of the most popular in Bristol.
 The colourful interiors are nice too, and you can get takeaway via Deliveroo and Uber Eats.

 Where: 203B Cheltenham Road, BS6 5QX